Prawopro

 • Costs in real-estate enforcement

-• Costs after the debt is paid
+• Costs after debt repayment

 • Practical scenarios